Sweet Potato Pancakes

 My thick and fluffy sweet potato pancakes are the perfect use of leftover sweet potatoes.
 Spiced with cinnamon and nutmeg, they are great for a weekend breakfast but also freeze and reheat beautifully, to enjoy during the week, too.

-If there’s one thing my family and I can agree on, it’s that there’s no better way to embrace a chilly morning than with a stack of my warm and fluffy sweet potato pancakes!
+If there’s one thing my family and I can agree on, it’s that there’s no better way to embrace a chilly morning than with a stack of warm, fluffy sweet potato pancakes!
 They’re so cozy and naturally sweet, and one of the best ways to use up your leftover sweet potatoes.

-My healthy pumpkin pancakes inspired these pancakes.
-Since mashed sweet potato has a similar texture to pumpkin, I knew it would work beautifully in a pancake batter.
-I added cinnamon, nutmeg, and a touch of brown sugar for a nod to sweet potato pie – just lighter and more nutritious.
+I didn’t reinvent the wheel, though.
+I took inspiration from my healthy pumpkin pancakes.
+Since mashed sweet potato has a similar texture to pumpkin, I knew it would work beautifully in a pancake batter, but I still tested the batter several times to get the texture just right.
+I added cinnamon, nutmeg, and a touch of brown sugar for that sweet potato pie flavor- only lighter and more nourishing.
 The best part?
-They freeze and reheat so well, so I always make extra on the weekend to enjoy during busy weekday mornings.
+They freeze and reheat so well, so I always make extra on the weekend to enjoy during busy weekday mornings (it’s my partner’s favorite).

 Key Ingredients